-METRINKO: If I started to give my opinion of the lawyers in the State Department and the Department of Defense, this would be an x-rated oral history.
+METRINKO: If I started to give my opinion of the lawyers in the State Department and the Department of Defense, this would be an X-rated oral history.

 Q: All right.
-POWs.
+POWs [prisoners of war].

 METRINKO: POWs, well, are they POWs?